Witivio/Documentation/src/solutions/gpt-pro/fundamentals/Knowledge-Base-Editor.md

   ![Card answer creation](/assets/img/gpt/card-answer-creation.png)

-  Select the language, card responses cannot be used as context for generative AI and will be displayed exactly as written.
-Also add tag to the question to better categorize them.
+  - Select the language, card responses cannot be used as context for generative AI and will be displayed exactly as written.
+Also add tag to the question to -better categorize them.
-  Click on "Submit"
+  - Click on "Submit" \
   Once saved, it is necessary to write the answer.
    - **Writing the answer**: A text editor is available.
 By default, the answer is in draft mode.
    - **Save** by clicking on "Save".
 It's possible to preview the anwser cliking on "Preview in Microsoft Teams".
    - **Publication**: To publish an answer and make it available to end users, go to the relevant question and click the "Publish" button at the top right of the question.
 Once published, the "Unpublish" button appears, allowing you to unpublish the answer at any time.